Implications for the formation of Oort cloud-like structures and interstellar comets in dense environments: Interstellar comets

+For a $20\,M_\oplus$ primordial disk \citep[e.g.,][]{Gomes2005}, we estimate the number of ISOs produced during a single stellar flyby by scaling the ejection fractions $f_{\rm ej}$ measured from the \como\ model.
+These values correspond to coplanar, prograde encounters at the specified periapsis distances and thus represent upper limits on the ISO yield from individual encounters.

 The resulting asymptotic velocities are comparable to the internal velocity dispersions of young stellar clusters ($v_\infty\simeq2$--10~km\,s$^{-1}$).
 This implies that the ejected particles are rapidly mixed into the local stellar environment and contribute efficiently to the interstellar reservoir.
-Because $N_{\rm ISO}\propto M_{\rm d}\,f_{\rm ej}$, rare but massive perturbers dominate early ISO production by ejecting orders of magnitude more material than Solar-type encounters acting on disks of similar mass.
+Because $N_{\rm ISO}\propto M_{\rm d}\,f_{\rm ej}$, rare but massive perturbers dominate early ISO production by ejecting orders of magnitude more material than solar-type encounters acting on disks of similar mass.
 Each value of $N_{\rm ISO}$ in our examples corresponds to the total number of $\gtrsim1$~km bodies ejected during a single stellar flyby, assuming a $20\,M_\oplus$ primordial solids disk.
-For instance, a Solar-type perturber ($1\,M_\odot$) expels $\sim10^{11}$ objects per encounter, whereas a $9\,M_\odot$ B-type star can unbind nearly $2\times10^{12}$ bodies in a single pass.
+For instance, a solar-type perturber ($1\,M_\odot$) expels $\sim10^{11}$ objects per encounter, whereas a $9\,M_\odot$ B-type star can unbind nearly $2\times10^{12}$ bodies in a single pass.
 These encounters imply that even a few close interactions during a cluster’s lifetime can substantially enrich the local interstellar medium with cometary debris.

+Although in the \como\ model the inferred ISO yields per encounter and stellar type are large, they correspond to the total number of kilometer-scale objects ejected during a \emph{single, very close} stellar flyby ($q_\star \lesssim 300$~au).
+In our simulations, such encounters probe the inner regions or outer edge of the primordial planetesimal disk (see Table~\ref{table1}, \como\ model) and occur during the early cluster phase, when disk masses and object numbers are significantly higher than in a fully formed Oort cloud.
+By contrast, the present-day Oort cloud represents only a small residual fraction of the original planetesimal disk population \citep{Francis2005}.
+As a result, the number of ISOs produced in an Oort cloud-like structure is expected to be significantly lower.
+Consequently, the production of ISOs depends sensitively on the encounter impact parameter, the density distribution of particles, and whether the source population is disk-like (early phases) or Oort cloud-like \citep[late phases; e.g.,][]{Engelhardt2017,Pfalzner2021}.